Vile abuse on bank transfer messages from ex

 BNZ has threatened to terminate the accounts of anyone caught using reference fields to send abusive messages.

-Margie Agaled-Dinwoodiem, national service delivery manager at Shakti, said non-traditional harassment was increasingly common.
+Margie Agaled-Dinwoodie, national service delivery manager at Shakti, said non-traditional harassment was increasingly common.

 "When I started work in the domestic violence area in New Zealand 10 years ago we already started seeing cases where there's a lot of online abuse ...
 What we'd call now digital harm."